President, Chief Executive Officer and Chairman of the Board

 Director, Pre-clinical Development

-Xavier Figueroa is the principal scientist for Nativis overseeing pre-clinical research and the application of Nativis technology in multiple disease areas.
+Xavier is the principal scientist for Nativis overseeing pre-clinical research and the application of Nativis technology in multiple disease areas.
 He has more than 20 years of experience in basic and neurological clinical research, including Alzheimer’s research, neuron biology, cancer research, bioengineering and biophysics.